alejolagosm/nflpicks_11ty/src/picks/week14.md

 ---
 title: 'Week 14 Picks'
-summary: ''
+summary: 'Another below average week and it is starting to get dark fast for my best five picks.
+I am still holding on hope for a couple of great weeks in a row to get me above .500 for the year'
-image: ../images/browns.png
+image: ../images/bengals.png
-imageAlt: 'Browns Logo'
+imageAlt: 'Bengals Logo'
 tech:
+  - 'Bengals'
   - 'Titans'
-  - 'Browns'
-  - 'Ravens'
+  - 'Vikings'
 ---

 ## Overall season records